withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 - [Astro components](/en/core-concepts/astro-components/) are not written as exported functions that return page templating.
 Instead, you'll split your code into a "code fence" and a body exclusively for the HTML you generate.

 - [Local file data](/en/guides/imports/): Gatsby uses GraphQL to retrieve data from your project files.
 Astro uses ESM imports and a top-level await [`Astro.glob()`](/en/guides/imports/#astroglob) call to import data from your project files.
 GraphQL may be optionally be added to your Astro project, but is not included by default.

+Here are some tips for converting a Gatsby project to Astro.
+This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.

 ## Switch to Astro